 The biopharmaceutical and pharmaceutical industries are characterized by rapidly advancing technologies, intense competition and a strong focus on intellectual property.
 We face competition from many different players, including large and specialty pharmaceutical and biotechnology companies, academic research organizations and governmental agencies.
 Any therapeutic candidates we successfully develop and commercialize will compete with the existing standard of care as well as novel therapies that may gain regulatory approval in the future.
 Many of our competitors have substantially greater financial, technical and other resources, such as larger research and development staff and experienced marketing and manufacturing organizations and well-established sales forces.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large, established companies.
 Mergers and acquisitions in the biotechnology and pharmaceutical industries may result in even more resources being concentrated in our competitors.
-We believe we are the first and only company developing CAAR T drug candidates, and one of only a few developing CAR T drug candidates, for the treatment autoimmune diseases where B cells may play a role in initiating or maintaining disease.
-However, despite the significant differences in discovery, development and target populations between oncology and autoimmune targets, we recognize that companies with an investment and expertise in CAR T cell development for oncology indications could attempt to leverage their expertise into autoimmune diseases where B cells may play a role in initiating or maintaining disease affected populations.
-Competition may increase further as a result of advances in the commercial applicability of technologies and greater availability of capital for investment in these industries.
-Our competitors, either alone or with collaborative partners, may succeed in developing, acquiring or licensing on an exclusive basis dr
+We are the first and only company developing CAAR T drug candidates and one of several developing CAR T drug candidates for the treatment autoimmune diseases where B cells may play a role in initiating or maintaining disease.
+Additionally, despite the significant differences in discovery, development and target populations between oncology and autoimmune targets, we recognize that companies with an investment and expertise in CAR T cell development for oncology indications could also attempt to leverage their expertise into autoimmune diseases where B cells may play a role in initiating or maintaining disease.
+Additionally, despite the significant of advances in the commercial applicability of technologies and greater availability of capital for investment in these industries.
+Our competitors, either alone or with collaborative partners, may succeed in developing, acquiring or licensing on an exclusive basis drug or biologic products that are m safer, more easily commercialized or less costly than our product candidates or may develop proprietary technologies or secure patent protection that we may need for the development of our technologies and products.

-Specifically, while rituximab is the first drug for the treatment of PV, the target indication for DSG3-CAART to have received regulatory approval in the United States in over 60 years, we are aware that multiple biopharmaceutical companies have therapies in clinical development.
+Specifically, while rituximab is the first drug for the treatment of PV, the target indication for DSG3-CAART, to have received regulatory approval in the United States in over 60 years, we are aware that multiple biopharmaceutical companies have therapies in clinical development.
 We are also aware of other biopharmaceutical companies developing therapies for muscle-specific kinase myasthenia gravis, or MuSK MG, SLE, myositis, SSc and gMG.
 While we do not expect these product candidates to be directly competitive to our product candidates, even if we obtain regulatory approval of our product candidates, the availability and price of these other products could limit the demand and the price we are able to charge for our product candidates.
 We may not be able to implement our business plan if the acceptance of our product candidates is inhibited by price competition or the reluctance of physicians to switch from existing methods of treatment to our product candidates, or if physicians switch to other new drug or biologic products or choose to reserve our product candidates for use in limited circumstances.